mortii/anki-morphs/docs/src/user_guide/setup/settings/note-filter.md

 The calculated [score](../../usage/recalc.md#scoring-algorithm) of the card, and as a result, the sorting of the card, depends on the [priority](../prioritizing.md) you give the morphs.
-You can either set the priorities to be `Collection frequency` (how often the morphs occur in your card collection), or you could use a [custom frequency file](../prioritizing.md#custom-frequency-files) that specifies the priorities of the morphs.
+You can either set the priorities to be `Collection frequency` (how often the morphs occur in your card collection), or you could use a [custom priority file](../prioritizing.md#custom-priority-files) that specifies the priorities of the morphs.

 AnkiMorphs automatically finds .csv files placed in [[anki profile folder](../../glossary.md#profile-folder)]`/frequency-files/`.